akeneo/pim-helpcenter/content/md/first-steps/login.md

 #  Login using Single Sign-On _(EE only)_

-Since the 3.0, your PIM administrator can activate the **Single Sign-On** feature (aka SSO).
+Your PIM administrator can activate the **Single Sign-On** feature (aka SSO).
 This feature will allow you to connect to your PIM using your corporate credentials.
 **Once this feature is activated, you will no longer be prompted for your login and password in the PIM.**

 To learn more about Single Sign-On, it's [here](configure-saml-sso.html)!